 What if our family is homeless?
 Or what if we have no permanent residency or we are in transition between residences?

 - There are special enrollment provisions for “homeless” students.
-Please contact the Enrollment office and they will put you in contact with the District’s Homeless Liaison.
+Please reference the homeless liaison flyer on the right for information.